Fiona Walker (author)

 Fiona Walker (born Isle of Wight 1969) is a British author of contemporary women's fiction.
-She has been popularly dubbed ‘the Jilly Cooper of the Cosmo generation’.

 Biography

 Fiona Walker studied drama at the University of London before embarking upon a brief career in advertising.
 Her first novel, French Relations, was published when she was in her early twenties.
 She lives with her partner and their two daughters in rural Warwickshire.